galliot-us/smart-social-distancing/README.md

 ### Change the default configuration
 You can read and modify the configurations in `config-*.ini` files, accordingly:

+`config-jetson-nano.ini`: for Jetson Nano

-`config-jetson.ini`: for Jetson Nano / TX2
+`config-jetson-tx2.ini`: for Jetson TX2

 `config-coral.ini`: for Coral dev board / usb accelerator